squaretalent/radiant-images-extension/README.md

 ## Primary (only) Goals

-### Light Weight

-> We're not replacing paperclipped, we're just building a simple image manager extension.
+**Light Weight ::** We're not replacing paperclipped, we're just building a simple image manager extension.

-### Uncomplicated

-> People need to be able to look at the model and instantly know what it's doing, being able to do so means they can easily extend it
+**Uncomplicated ::** People need to be able to look at the model and instantly know what it's doing, being able to do so means they can easily extend it

-### Flexible

-> Images works with the local filesystem or S3 cloud storage.
+**Flexible ::** Images works with the local filesystem or S3 cloud storage.

-### Easily Extendable

-> Images is a base for things like galleries and shop, where they don't need additional assets
+**Easily Extendable ::** Images is a base for things like galleries and shop, where they don't need additional assets

-### Migrate from paperclipped easily

-> paperclipped is freakin' awesome, we use it and we need to be able to migrate the images over
+**Migrate from paperclipped easily ::** Paperclipped is freakin' awesome, we use it and we need to be able to migrate the images over

     rake radiant:extensions:images:migrate_from_paperclipped